 Electric System: Authority over the Bowling Green Electric System is vested in the Board of Public Utilities.
 A Superintendent, who reports to the Director of Utilities, manages the Electric System.
 The Electric System serves a community covering 12.6 square miles, and also serves the adjoining Village of Portage with retail power and the Village of Tontogany with wholesale power.
-In 2017, sales to Tontogany totaled \$605,165, or approximately 1 percent of total system revenues.
+In 2019, sales to Tontogany totaled \$645,982, or approximately 1 percent of total system revenues.
 Bowling Green provides exclusive service to all electric consumers within its city limits.

 Bowling Green is in the First Energy Transmission Service Area.
-In 2017, Bowling Green purchased 100% of its power from AMP or through the AMP sponsored OMEGA JV5 and OMEGA JV2.
+In 2019, Bowling Green purchased 100% of its power from AMP or through the AMP sponsored OMEGA JV5 and OMEGA JV2.
 Bowling Green is also a participant in OMEGA JV6 and AMP's Combustion Turbine Project.
 The City utility owns and maintains 233 miles of transmission and distribution lines and has six substations.
 The City does not directly own any generating facilities.
-In 2017, the Bowling Green utility employed 37 people.
+In 2019, the Bowling Green utility employed 38 people.

-In 2017, the Bowling Green electric system served 14,641 residential, commercial and industrial customers.
-The following table lists the City's five largest customers by energy purchased in 2017 and as a percentage of total system revenues during that year.
+In 2019, the Electric System served 14,695 residential, commercial and industrial customers.
+The following table lists the City's five largest customers by energy purchased in 2019 and as a percentage of total system revenues during that year.